 The former district health boards, non-governmental health organisations and other health-related organisations have staff libraries.
 In 2013 there were 39 health libraries.

 Large law firms have their own libraries, which hold printed legal volumes.
 Subscriptions to online legal databases are also held by law libraries.
 In 2013 there were 22 law firm libraries.

 Outside universities, much of the scientific research in New Zealand takes place within Crown Research Institutes and industrial companies.
 In 2013 there were 21 science and industry research libraries.

-In 2013 there were seven museum libraries, six theological libraries, four local government libraries for the use of council staff and twenty-three miscellaneous libraries, which included the Problem Gambling Foundation and the New Zealand Olympic Committee libraries.
+In 2013 there were seven museum libraries, six theological libraries, four local government libraries for the use of council staff and 23 ‘miscellaneous’ libraries, including those of the Problem Gambling Foundation and the New Zealand Olympic Committee.